Pan American Unity: History

 While in storage, the de Young Museum declined to take the mural in 1941, as it was too large to move conventionally; the cost to lower the panels through a skylight was cited as the reason to decline it.
 That year, while extinguishing a hangar fire on Treasure Island, one of the crates was pierced by a fireman's axe, leaving a 20 in gash near the portrait of Sarah Gerstel in Section 5.
 Pflueger wrote to Rivera, who offered to repair the damage, but he never had the opportunity.
 The crated pieces were moved into storage at the college in June 1942, next to the men's gym.
 Emmy Lou Packard, Rivera's primary assistant on the mural, examined the damage but did not repair it at the time, instead choosing to wait for the installation of the mural in the library.
 However, with the start of the Second World War, the construction of the library was postponed to save materiel for wartime manufacturing, and after Pflueger's death in 1945, shelved indefinitely.

 After Milton Pflueger (the younger brother of Timothy) was given the commission to design the CCSF campus theater in 1957, he proposed his initial design for the theater lobby should be expanded to accommodate the mural in the new facility.
-Emmy Lou Packard returned to repair the damage after the theater was completed in 1961, and Mona Hoffman, another one of Rivera's assistants on the original work was unable to distinguish the repair, to Packard's delight.
+Packard returned to repair the damage after the theater was completed in 1961, and Mona Hoffman, another one of Rivera's assistants on the original work was unable to distinguish the repair, to Packard's delight.

 The current library at CCSF, which opened in 1995, was designed with a four-story atrium to hold the mural, but it was not moved amid concerns of potential damage.
-In 1999, a Getty Conservation Institute expert chided college personnel to consider the next two hundred years, and the artist's daughter, Guadalupe Rivera Marín challenged CCSF to construct a building dedicated to the mural.
+In 1999, a Getty Conservation Institute expert chided college personnel to consider the next two hundred years, and the artist's daughter, Guadalupe Rivera Marín, challenged CCSF to construct a building dedicated to the mural.
 A conceptual building was designed by Jim Diaz of KMD Architects in 2012 to house the mural.